JhaGauravKr/disease-prediction-based-on-symptoms/README.md

 **Features**

-**Multiple ML algorithms:** Uses Decision Tree, Random Forest, K-Nearest Neighbour, and Naive Bayes to provide diverse predictions.
+**Multiple ML algorithms:** Uses Decision Tree, Random Forest, K-Nearest Neighbour, and Naive Bayes to provide diverse predictions.<br>
-**User-friendly GUI:** Built with Tkinter, the interface allows users to select symptoms and view predictions easily.
+**User-friendly GUI:** Built with Tkinter, the interface allows users to select symptoms and view predictions easily.<br>
-**Final prediction:** After viewing results from all algorithms, users can click the "Final Prediction" button to get a consolidated prediction.
+**Final prediction:** After viewing results from all algorithms, users can click the "Final Prediction" button to get a consolidated prediction.<br>
-**Database storage:** All user data, including patient names and symptoms, is stored in an SQLite database.
+**Database storage:** All user data, including patient names and symptoms, is stored in an SQLite database.<br>
 **Tech Stack**

 **Programming Language:** Python